High-Energy Radiation and Ion Acceleration in Three-dimensional Relativistic Magnetic Reconnection with Strong Synchrotron Cooling: Particle acceleration

 \subsection{Ion acceleration}

 In our simulations, ions are modeled as separate particle species with a mass equal (or comparable) to that of pairs.
 Additionally, ions do not undergo synchrotron cooling.
-In Fig.~\ref{fig:7_ions}, we present 2D projections of the ion trajectories obtained from the simulation \texttt{3dx3kCool02}.
+In Fig.~\ref{fig:7_ions}, we present 2D projections of the ion trajectories obtained from the 3D simulation with strong sycnhrotron cooling, $\gamma_{\rm rad}=0.2\sigma$, \texttt{3dx3kCool02}.
 Each point on the trajectory is color-coded according to the Lorentz factor of the ion, this information is also displayed on the inset axes.
 The thickness of the line shows whether the ion is upstream (thick) or inside the current sheet (thin).
 We initiate the tracking by picking two representative ions with energies $\gamma\sim\sigma$ at $t=2.25~L_x/c$ (corresponding to the same moment shown in Fig.~\ref{fig:5_energy_distributions}, when the spectrum shape is in the steady-state), and follow their evolution until the end of the simulation $t=4.5 ~L_x/c$.
 Interestingly, the behavior of the two ions differs significantly.
 One ion reaches a high Lorentz factor, $\sim 30\sigma$, while the energy of the other ion oscillates around a few $\sigma$.
-Notably, the ion that gains large energy experiences most of its acceleration while moving outside of the current layer, as evident from the thickness of the line representing the trajectory in Fig.~\ref{fig:7_ions}.
+Notably, the ion that gains large energy experiences most of its acceleration while moving outside of the current layer \citep{Zhang2021,Zhang2023}, as evident from the thickness of the line representing the trajectory in Fig.~\ref{fig:7_ions}.
+These trajectories correspond to bouncing of accelerated ions between the two converging upstream flows\footnote{Note that the classical Speiser orbits correspond to the acceleration inside the current sheet, as opposed to the acceleration upstream (for more discussion, see \citealt{Zhang2021}).}.
 In contrast, the low-energy ion displays a tangled trajectory due to its entrapment inside a plasmoid or frequent scattering on magnetic field inhomogeneities inside the current sheet.
 This behavior is likely associated with self-generated turbulence \citep[e.g.,][]{Guo2021}.

 The acceleration of the more energetic ion takes place linearly in time, with its trajectory showing almost no scatterings.
 Notably, the preferred direction of motion for this ion is in $y$, while the acceleration rate is almost constant.
 Both of these facts point towards the large-scale reconnection-driven electric field, $\bm{E}_{\rm rec} \approx \bm{E}_y$, being the dominant acceleration mechanism.
 The rate of acceleration for these trajectories can be written as